nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 -   `find Alex Lee` would return `Alex Lee`
 -   `find Lee` would return `John Lee` as well as `Alex Lee`

+### Displaying a client's information : `display`

+This command allows you to view a client's information by their **name**.

+Format: `display n/NAME`

+Examples: `display John` would display all of John's information as a contact card on the application.

+### Deleting a client: `delete`

+This command allows you to delete a client at a specified `INDEX` from your contact list.

+Format: `delete INDEX`

+Examples: `delete 1` would delete the first client in your client list.

 ### Clearing all entries : `clear`

 This command allows you to purge your client list, removing **ALL** clients in your client list.